cerebral/cerebral/README.md

 - **[Get started - 4:13](http://www.youtube.com/watch?v=Mm4B5F432SQ)**.
 See how you get started with your Cerebral app.
 Using a boilerplate you have everything you need for a great workflow and even a server you can put into production.
 - **[The debugger - 8:13](http://www.youtube.com/watch?v=Fo86aiBoomE)**.
 We take a look at the powerful debugger for Cerebral.
 Giving you complete overview and control of your application state flow.
 - **[Building your first app - 14:24](https://www.youtube.com/watch?v=ZG1omJek6SY)**.
 We build the hello world application in the boilerplate using our debugger to explain a pretty awesome workflow.
+- **[Creating dynamic state - 5:32](https://www.youtube.com/watch?v=Dnz0HY35tf8)**.
+We are going to look at where and how you create dynamic state
-- **[Complex relational state - 37:17](http://www.youtube.com/watch?v=xx7Y2MkYgUA)**.
-We are going to implement some of the more complex state handling.
-Relational data with two different endpoints and caching.
+- **[Caching and relational state  - 28:40](https://www.youtube.com/watch?v=6W0S2p01Paw)**.
+We are going to handle some really complex stuff.
+A table with pagination and caching in place, but also automatically request users from the servers as we load projects

 ## Cerebral - The abstraction
 Read this article introducing Cerebral: [Cerebral developer preview](http://christianalfoni.com/articles/2015_05_18_Cerebral-developer-preview)